 Several certifications stand out for their rigorous standards and meaningful impact on ocean health and fishing communities:

-• Aquaculture Stewardship Council (ASC) – Provides comprehensive oversight for farmed tuna, covering environmental responsibility, social accountability, and animal welfare with minimal environmental impact requirements
+- Aquaculture Stewardship Council (ASC) – Provides comprehensive oversight for farmed tuna, covering environmental responsibility, social accountability, and animal welfare

-• Fair Trade certifications – Focus specifically on social and economic sustainability, ensuring fishing communities receive fair compensation, work under safe conditions, and benefit from community development premiums
+- Fair Trade certifications – Ensure fishing communities receive fair compensation, work under safe conditions, and benefit from community development premiums

-What distinguishes these valuable certifications is their commitment to transparency, continuous improvement, detailed documentation, regular audits, and public reporting of compliance data, creating accountability that drives real change in fishing practices.
+What distinguishes these certifications is their commitment to transparency, regular audits, and public reporting of compliance data—creating accountability that drives real change in fishing practices.

 Red flags to watch for when buying certified tuna